COVID-19 Pandemic Edition

 - New loss of smell or taste

 A notable addition to the list is a "new loss of taste or smell," something that health experts have suspected to be an early symptom for some time now.
-It was also publicly mentioned in social media by some sports and media personalities who has been infected by the virus.
+However, they associated the loss of taste and smell with some milder cases.
+According to them, those who experienced these symptoms were less likely to be hospitalized.

-However, CDC noted that the list is not all inclusive and just because you have any of the above symptoms, it doesn't necessarily mean you have the coronavirus.
+The CDC pointed out that the list is not all inclusive and just because you have any of the above symptoms, it doesn't necessarily mean you have the coronavirus.
+Or because you don't have cough or fever, you don't have the virus either.
 Still, the best thing to do if you feel ill, or experiencing any of the above symptoms, is to immediately call your trusted health providers.

 It's also important to note that COVID-19 virus can spread asymptomatically, meaning that significant number of individuals are carrying the virus without being aware of it, likely explaining much of the disease's rapid global spread.